-Due to my cancer, multiple myeloma, the physical adventures of traveling challenge my health.
 I dislike flying: the herding, the depressing bag of pretzels, and the claustrophobic cabin.
 It’s a perfect environment for disease transmission and my immune system can’t protect me.
-Nonetheless, my wife and I headed to the San Francisco Bay Area for the holidays.
+Yet, the opportunity to spend the holidays with our oldest son, my brother, and nieces and nephews compelled my wife and I to fly to the San Francisco Bay Area.

 We stayed in Oakland at a hotel on Broadway, close to where our oldest son lives.
 I’d arranged to re-schedule my twice monthly infusions so as to not interfere with our activities.
 My treatment also includes oral drugs, which can continue when I’m on the road.
 I take a chemo type pill once a day and a steroid once a week.
 I’ve become inured to the daily pill.
 Its side effects blend into the general fatigue syndrome that characterizes my blood cancer.
 The steroid, though, radically alters my mood, my energy, and, perhaps, my personality.

 We dined at a number of excellent restaurants: Itani, brunch at Lake Chalet, The Berkeley Social Club, a morning snack at The Rotunda on the first morning, the hotel’s restaurant for breakfast Christmas day, then Farley’s East on the penultimate morning.
 Prior to seeing the movie, Little Women, we ate Thai street food at IMM and finally a goodbye meal at Tay Ho, a French/Vietnamese restaurant.

 The highlight, however, was Christmas dinner at my brother and sister-in-law’s house in San Francisco.
 The Oakland gang merged with the San Francisco gang.

 The house sits near the top of Stanyan Street above Golden Gate Park.
 It is of Victorian vintage, built early in the twentieth century.
 (1904)